Lpitt2/Todo/README.md

 information that can be updated at a moment's notice) then they connect to the websocket server and are assigned to a group for their user only.
 If the user updates information the websocket will send the update notice to all other user sessions under the same account to check for updates.

+The __CommonConsumer__ connects all users for a specific common board group together.
+Each common group gets a single consumer instance.
+If a given user has five common group boards then they will have a single consumer instance for __UserConsumer__ and five instances for __CommonConsumer__.
+In this scenario, each __CommonConsumer__ instance handles the communication for that specific common group rather than tailor its support to the user.
+Because of this, the __CommonConsumer__ will work with a single taskboard object in the client code.

 ---